bunopnu/shellbin/README.md

 ### Linux

-The generated binary uses the `execve` syscall to execute the specified shell script.
+The generated binary uses the `execve` syscall to execute the specified shell script, calling `/bin/bash` to run the script.

 ## Example